jonatasjsonar/auto-service/.github/ISSUE_TEMPLATE/do_not_open_issue_here.md

 ---

 ## Do not open new issues here
-Use jsonar/studio repository for new issues https://github.com/jsonar/studio/issues
+Use studio repository for new issues https://github.com/jsonar/studio/issues